AE-nv/AccessibilityCheck/README.markdown

 or source code, and detects violations of a defined presentation or accessibility standard, such as Section508 or WCAG2.1.

-This is a fork of [HTML_CodeSniffer](https://github.com/squizlabs/HTML_CodeSniffer), which is released under a BSD-style license.
+This is a fork of [BOSA Accessibility check](https://github.com/openfed/AccessibilityCheck), which is released under a BSD-style license.

-### Standards included

-By default, BOSA Accessiblity Check comes with standards that cover the three conformance levels of the <abbr title="World Wide Web Consortium">W3C</abbr> [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/), and the <abbr title="United States of America">U.S.</abbr> [Section 508](http://section508.gov/index.cfm?fuseAction=stdsdoc) legislation.
-It also provides tools to write your own standards, which can be useful in situations where you wish to enforce consistency across a web site.
+FOD BOSA wants to use AI for several checks.
+In this PoC, AE showed it is possible.
+In order to prove it, AE implemented the following checks:
+1. Check whether the alt text describes what is visible on the image (backend model)
+2. Check whether the language described in th lang attribute is used on the page (backend model)
+3. Use Tessaract OCR to get the text used in an image

-### Using BOSA Accessibility Check
+### Using BOSA Accessibility Check - AE PoC

 BOSA Accessiblity Check can be called in multiple ways: